 Dates of meetings

 Before each semester, the dates for the coming year's meetings are decided.
-The vast majority of study boards meet approximately once a month.
+The vast majority of study boards meet approximately once a month.An overview of meeting dates is posted on the Study board web page.

 Attendance and obligation to attend meetings